arinpro/postgres-sample-db-dvdrental/README.md

 Setup:
 -----------------------
-For setting up the sample database, follw the below steps-
+For setting up the sample database, follow the below steps-

 1. Download the backup file from Git repository.